jmp/f1cd/README.md

     npm run build

-A deployable site is generated under a `dist` directory.
+A deployable site is generated under a `build` directory.

 ## Demo